blockhart11/advent-of-code/2024/advent_of_dart/README.md

 * -t: runs the challenge in test mode, which uses the daily sample input and compares to the expected output.
 See `input/01_sample.txt` for an example.
 The expected output is always the first line of that file (part 1 output on the left, then part 2 on the right).
 * -b: runs part 2 of the daily challenge.
 This can be used in conjunction with -t to run against the sample input for part 2.
+* -c: creates file templates for a given day.
+Overrides other flags, and jJust saves a little time when starting a new day.
+For example, `dart run advent_of_dart 10 -c` creates `input/10.txt`, `input/10_sample.txt`, and `lib/day10.dart`

 Example: